Proximal

 Question 17:

-When evaluating a patient for weakness of the upper extremities, bilateral distal weakness is noted.XXXX finding could XX suggestive of:
+When evaluating a patient for weakness of the upper extremities, bilateral distal weakness is noted.This XXXXXXX could be suggestive of:

 myositis.